On Semi-isogenous mixed surfaces: On the minimality

 Let $X$ be one of the surfaces in Table \ref{q0} with $K_X^2=2$.
 The order of $H_1(X, \mathbb Z)$ is $32$.

-For a \textit{numerical Campedelli surface}, that is, minimal surface of general type with $K^2=2$ and $p_g=0$, it is known (cf. \cite{Rei}) that its algebraic fundamental group is a finite group of order $\leq 9$, and it coincides with the topological fundamental group as remarked in \cite[Section 2.1]{BCPsurvey}.
+For a \textit{numerical Campedelli surface} $S$, i.e.~a minimal surface of general type with $K^2_S=2$ and $p_g(S)=0$, it is known (cf. \cite{Rei}) that its algebraic fundamental group is a finite group of order $\leq 9$.

-It follows that the first homology group of a numerical Campedelli surface, is the abelianization of the algebraic fundamental group and so it has order $\leq 9$, whence $X$ can not be minimal.
+As remarked in \cite{BCPsurvey} (see also \cite{PPS10}), if $H_1(S, \mathbb Z)$ is finite, it is isomorphic to the abelianization of $\pi_1^{alg}(S)$ and so it has order $\leq 9$, whence $X$ cannot be minimal.